tuplejump/stargate-core/docs/source/install.rst

 Development usage
 ^^^^^^^^^^^^^^^^^^
-For use in development, we will publish the stargate-core to Maven Central shortly.
+Stargate-core is in Maven central